-What is obsessive-compulsive disorder?
+What is obsessive-compulsive disorder (OCD)?

 What causes obsessive-compulsive disorder?

-- Death of a loved one.
+- Death of a loved one or other emotional trauma.

 What are the symptoms of obsessive-compulsive disorder?

-- Fear of dirt or contamination by germs.
+- Fear of germs or dirt.

-- Fear of causing harm to another.
+- Fear of causing harm to someone else.

 - Fear of making a mistake.